DW is 55 Plus & married for 30 years. He once nearly lost his wife in a horseback riding accident. He wondered if he could start over if...

 While Corie felt bad about beating them to the table, she wasn’t going to give it up.

 “No problem,” Jacques said.
 “We can sit outside.
 It’s a nice night.”
-He turned to the girl with the blue tinted black haired girl, and said, “That’ll be okay, won’t it Cienna?”
+He turned to the girl with the blue tinted black hair and said, “That’ll be okay, won’t it Cienna?”

 “Outside would be better,” Cienna told him, shivering a little.
 “The a/c is always too cold in here for me.”